Returning from Medical Intermission

 Medical evidence that you are fit to resume study

-The University provides guidance for medical practitioners, which may help when requesting medical evidence.
+The University provides of guidance to medical practitioners of which may help when requesting medical evidence.

 The medical evidence you submit: